Guilt – noun – a feeling of responsibility or remorse for some offense, crime, wrong, etc., whether real or imagined.

 Mostly I feel like all the effort zapped by guilt should be used to make amends for whatever it is you feel guilty about in the first place.

-And the thing to remember about guilt is that your mental illness may be making it worse.
-Guilt is actually a symptom of depression so the fact that you’re feeling it may not indicate that you did anything to feel guilty about at all.
+And the thing to remember about guilt is that ruminating on your mental illness induced guilt can actually make your mental illness worse.
+In fact, guilt is actually a symptom of depression so the fact that you’re feeling it may not indicate that you did anything to feel guilty about at all.

 So the first thing to do when dealing with guilt is to look at it and consider whether it is reasonable.
 Are you really feeling guilty for something you actually had control over?
 Is this imagined guilt?
 Is this symptom guilt?
 If so, let it go.
 It’s not you talking.
 It’s your illness.